Data Sync APIs (v2)

 GET /v2/calls

-• start_date is optional and limits the results to the next 24 hrs after if no end_date is provided.
+start_dateis optional and limits the results to the next 24 hrs after if noend_dateis provided.end_dateis optional.
+If nostart_dateis provided, results will include all calls up to the end date.- Response is sorted by

 JSON Response